mateus-po/appoitment-reservatons-project/README.md

 ![Sign-up page](/readme-screenshots/signup.png "Sign-up page of Gatopedia")

 Sign-up page provides users with email and nickname verification.
 It also ensures that chosen password is strong.
 In case of failing those requirements, the users are notified via error box below form.
 If all credentials are correct (and unique in case of email and nickname), the page sends user a verification link to a given address.
 Verification link was generated using JWT technology.
 The account is created only if the user manages to click verification link in 10 minutes from submitting the form.
 Then the user can log in.
-Log in form looks like this:
+Log-in form looks like this:

 ![Log-in page](/readme-screenshots/login.png "Log-in page of Gatopedia")